-The US Lawrence Livermore National Laboratory (LLNL) energy flow Sankey diagram leading this article is something I use constantly in discussions, presentations, and consultations related to decarbonization, and to assist in my own analyses and thinking.
+The US Lawrence Livermore National Laboratory (LLNL) energy flow Sankey diagram is something I use constantly in discussions, presentations, and consultations related to decarbonization, and to assist in my own analyses and thinking.
 It’s simple.
 Primary energy for an economy comes in the left.
 It’s split into its various areas of use — natural gas to electrical generation and heating for example — where the portion that isn’t lost to efficiency goes into energy services, and where the energy is just lost to waste heat, doing nothing useful for us.

 A month ago I spent some time working through its annual publication to assess how the US is doing.
 Answer: not good.
 I also wrote an explainer, leveraging ChatGPT as an experiment, on the significance of rejected energy.
 Energy flow diagrams are great for understanding overall energy efficiency, as the wasted energy, called rejected energy in the LLNL diagram, is clearly shown.

 There’s something called the primary energy fallacy which far too many people fall prey to.
 Basically, the fallacy is the assumption that all of the energy in all of the oil, gas and coal we burn today must be replaced.
 We don’t need to replace it, we need to replace the unwasted energy services.
 Electrify everything is the mantra because using electricity in processes designed for it is always more energy efficient than burning something.
 That’s why it’s #1 on my short list of climate actions that will work.
 Internal combustion engines are really inefficient.
 Thermal generation is really inefficient.
 Electricity generated by a wind turbine being used in an electric motor or electric arc furnace is very efficient.
 That’s why rejected energy is two-thirds of all energy in the US.